Teetotalism: Practice

-When at drinking establishments, teetotallers tend to consume non-alcoholic beverages such as water, juice, tea, coffee, non-alcoholic soft drinks, virgin drinks, mocktails, and alcohol-free beer.
+When at drinking establishments and restaurants, teetotallers tend to consume non-alcoholic beverages such as water, juice, tea, coffee, soft drinks, non-alcoholic mixed drinks, alcohol-free beer, and other non-alcoholic beverages.

+A number of temperance organisations have been founded to promote teetotalism and provide spaces for nondrinkers to socialise.
 Most teetotaller organisations also demand from their members that they do not promote or produce alcoholic intoxicants.